 - Decide on which file types need transcoding from Vantage or a media converter.
 Also, plan for which type of files would be considered high-res and which should be ingested directly.
 These will be stored later as Ingest Rules.

-- Choose a machine to install SQL Server for process reporting.
+- Choose a machine to install SQL Server or use an existing SQL Server for process reporting.

 After checking these requirements, follow these steps to continue: